 Secret 2 – Balance your hormones Having blood sugar problems is one of the ways you can end up with hormonal imbalances.
 But there other ways.
 Many people who feel low have an underactive thyroid.
 If you feel like your get up and go has got up and gone, this may be your problem.
 It’s certainly worth getting your thyroxine levels checked.
 A simple way to do this yourself is to test your body temperature which should be at least 36.5°C. If you test your temperature on rising and it’s consistently below this there’s a good chance you have an underactive thyroid.
 Sometimes the problem isn’t just a lack of thyroxine, but that the body produces antibodies that attack the thyroxine producing cells.

 That’s why it is also vital to be tested for what’s called ‘ anti-thyroid antibodies’.
 If you test positive there’s a very good chance you have an unidentfied food allergy.
 Jennifer had suffered with severe depression since she was 16 and was finding it very hard to cope, and had gained 42lbs.
 Her tests revealed that she had very high levels of anti-thyroid antibodies, as well as several food allergies.
 Three months after starting her allergen-free diet Jennifer said she was ‘thrilled’.
 Her low mood had lifted, she’d lost weight and went back to full-time work, something she had feared would never happen.
-There are other hormone imbalances too, such as a lack of progesterone or DHEA that can leave you feel low and lacking in motivation.
+There are other hormone imbalances too, such as a lack of Progesterone is one of the main female sex hormones…. or DHEA that can leave you feel low and lacking in motivation.
 I talk about these in the book.

 Secret 3 – Do you have the guts to be happy?
 Dr Joseph Egger, was one of the first pioneers studying the link between allergy and mental health.
 He tested 30 patients who were suffering from anxiety, depression and ‘brain fog’.The study was double-blind, giving the patients either dummy foods, or their allergenic foods.The food allergens alone were able to produce severe depression, nervousness, feelings of anger, loss of motivation and severe mental blankness.
 One of the most common foods that produces depression is wheat.
 Peter is a case in point.
 He had suffered with periods of severe depression, along with many unpleasant side effects from the medication.
 When we tested him he reacted to a number of foods, including wheat.
 He had what he described as a ‘huge improvement’ in his mood.
 In my book I explain how to identify your hidden food allergies.

-Secret 4 - Why fats are essential Extraordinary as it may sound, you can actually predict a country’s murder rate as well as its depression and suicide rate simply by knowing its seafood intake.
+Secret 4 – Why fats are essential Extraordinary as it may sound, you can actually predict a country’s murder rate as well as its depression and suicide rate simply by knowing its seafood intake.
 Fish, especially oily fish such as salmon and mackerel, is very high in omega 3 fats.
-These help boost serotonin, that’s the brain’s feel good chemical.
+These help boost Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., that’s the brain’s feel good chemical.
 There have been ten good-quality double-blind controlled trials to date giving fish oils rich in omega-3s.
 Most of them report greater improvement than antidepressant drugs.
 They work quickly.
 In one study, 20 people suffering from severe depression were given an omega-3 supplement.
 By the third week they were showing major improvement in their mood, whereas those on placebo were not.

 Secret 5 – Amazing aminos Most anti-depressant drugs are said to work because they boost serotonin.
 If you think about it there are three questions you want to ask: am I low in serotonin?
 If so, why?
 And what can I do to boost my serotonin level naturally?
 The most direct way to raise a low serotonin level is to supplement the amino acid, called 5-HTP, from which it is made.
 Back in the 1970’s a professor from Osaka University Medical School gave over 100 patients 5-HTP.
 After a month nearly three-quarters of the patients reported either complete relief or significant improvement, with no side effects.
 There have been 27 studies to date showing positive results.

 You are most likely to benefit if your serotonin level is low.
 Holly is a case in point.
 She felt that her anxiety, depression and indecision were ruining her life.
 When we tested her her serotonin levels were rock bottom.
 She started taking supplements of 5-HTP.
 Very quickly Holly began to feel much better.
 As her serotonin level normalised she started sleeping well, her anxiety reduced massively and her mood lifted.
-There are other amino acids that can make a big difference, including one called SAMe.
+There are other Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… that can make a big difference, including one called SAMe.
 I tell you about these in the book.
-There are also supplements that contain 5-HTP, together with B vitamins, vitamin D and chromium.
+There are also supplements that contain 5-HTP, together with B vitamins, What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. and What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or….
 See www.totallynourish.com

-Secret 6 - Get enough sleep Not getting enough sleep is another common reason for feeling down and tired.
+Secret 6 – Get enough sleep Not getting enough sleep is another common reason for feeling down and tired.
 A common reason for not being able to stay asleep is low melatonin.
 If you are going to take a sleeping pill get your doctor to prescribe melatonin.
 Alternatively, try 5-HTP, half an hour before bed.
-Magnesium also helps switch off a hyperactive mind as do various herbs.
+What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… also helps switch off a hyperactive mind as do various herbs.
 The best supplements for sleep provide combinations of these herbs, amino acids and minerals.

 Another common reason for not being able to sleep is that your mind can’t switch off To go to sleep you have to change your brain state into what’s called alpha waves.
 One of the ways to do this is with specific music, called Silence of Peace that switches your brain into sleep mode.
 You might not believe that something this simple could really work but it does.
 Sue is a case in point.
 She would sleep for about three hours, waking every 45 minutes or so.
 Here’s what she says:‘ The improvement happened from night one.
 Now, just one week later, I am sleeping for six to seven hours.
 I haven’t heard the end of the CD yet.’

-Secret 7 - Get yourself connected with B vitamins B vitamins help to turn the protein you eat into neurotransmitters - the most important ones being B6, B12 and folic acid.
+Secret 7 – Get yourself connected with B vitamins B vitamins help to turn the protein you eat into neurotransmitters – the most important ones being B6, B12 and What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising….
 Taking more of these Bs often makes you feel more ‘connected’.
 In one study, depressed people were either given an antidepressant with folic acid or with a placebo.
 Nine out of ten of the women taking the folic acid halved their depression rating.
 In older people the most common missing B is B12.
 That’s because the older you get the less well you absorb it.
 As well as improving your mood, it stops your brain shrinking.

 But, how do you know whether you need more Bs?
-The best way is a blood test of homocysteine, which can be tested on a home test kit.
+The best way is a blood test of Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased…, which can be tested on a home test kit.
 Amanda-Jane is a case in point.
 She was shocked to find her homocysteine score was 26 units (your level should be below 7).
 She followed my homocysteine lowering diet and supplements and, almost immediately her mood and energy improved.
 Here’s what she told me:‘I feel much better.
 My mood is very positive – no panic or depression.
-I feel buoyant, energetic and enthusiastic - and my PMS has disappeared.
+I feel buoyant, energetic and enthusiastic – and my PMS has disappeared.
 You can get your homocysteine tested with a hometest kit.